Frank Kempf, Chairman

 Ed Hughes, Secretary

 Lori was appointed to the Authority in June 2016.
-She is currently an Adjunct Professor in the Department of History and Political Science of York College of Pennsylvania.
-Her public service includes President Commissioner of the York County Board of Commissioners from 2004 to 2008 and Chairman of the Board of the Springettsbury Township Board of Supervisors from 1992 to 2003.
+Her broad experience in local government includes past positions as an adjunct professor in the Department of History and Political Science of York College of Pennsylvania, as president commissioner of the York County Board of Commissioners from 2004 to 2008, and as chairman of the Springettsbury Township Board of Supervisors from 1992 to 2003.
 Other community service includes President of the Board for the York County Literacy Council and Board Director of the York County Community Foundation.

 Danielle was appointed to the Authority in April 2015.
 Prior to her appointment, she served on the Authority’s Planning Committee in 2015.
 She holds a Master of Architecture Degree from the University of Oregon and is an Architect with Buchart Horn Architects of York, PA.
 Danielle has a special interest in urban design and planning.